jfschwarz/substyle/README.md

 There are a lot of competing styling approaches for React applications, from good old css and css modules to inline styles and css-in-js solutions.
 How can authors of component libraries make sure that component styles can be seamlessly integrated and customized in any application?

-_substyle_ is a simple utility for building universally stylable React components.
+_substyle_ is a simple utility for building universally styleable React components.
 By using _substyle_ your components will support styling through:

 - css ([BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) class names)
 - css modules